Request Appointment

 After a facial laceration, the delicate skin of the face is particularly prone to scarring.
 As a result, many patients choose to have facial lacerations treated by a plastic surgeon, whether immediately after their injury or to reconstruct the scarring after the initial wound has healed.

-Who is a Candidate for Facial Laceration Surgery?
+Am I a Candidate for Facial Laceration Surgery?

 Most patients who experience a facial laceration are candidates for treatment with a plastic surgeon such as Dr. Paquet.
 In most cases, facial lacerations are not life-threatening and can be treated up to 24-48 hours after the initial injury, making it safe to wait to see a plastic surgeon for care rather than visiting the emergency room.
 Not all facial cuts will require repair using stitches, however.
 Some signs that stitches are necessary include: